FireAssassin/chat/readme.md

 - SelfColor has to be a hex color code. (ex: #FF0000).
 - If you want color to be set by server(randomized) set SelfColor to any text eg. "a".
 - Host is the ip of the server you want to connect to. (ex: "localhost", "35.123.174.34").
-- ServerPassword is set by the server and is used to prevent random people from joining.
+- server-password is set by the server and is used to prevent random people from joining.
 - User is also set by the server and is used to prevent random people from joining.
 - date-format is the format of the date in the chat. (ex: "DD/MM/YYYY HH:mm:ss", "HH:mm:ss").
 - Change sound to true if you want to hear a sound when someone sends a message.
+- Changing property secure to true will make the client use wss instead of ws.